AntObi/keras-frcnn/README.md

 - This repo was developed using `python2`. `python3` should work thanks to the contribution of a number of users.

 - If you run out of memory, try reducing the number of ROIs that are processed simultaneously.
 Try passing a lower `-n` to `train_frcnn.py`.
 Alternatively, try reducing the image size from the default value of 600 (this setting is found in `config.py`.
+- If you get the following error:
+`ValueError: Shape must be rank 1 but is rank 0 for 'bn_conv1/Reshape_4' (op: 'Reshape') with input shapes: [1,1,1,64], [].`
+    then you need to apply this change to your keras package:
+    In keras version - 2.2.4 -> backend --> tesnorflow_backend.py : change "()" to "[ ]" in line no 1908,1910,1914, 1918.